dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 \abs{G(\FF_q)} = q^{\dim G} \det(1-\phi \mid \pi_*(\bar Y)_{\QQ_\ell})
 $$

-and so the number of $\FF_q$ points of $G$ is equal to the naive estimate times some correction factor involving the action of the Frobenius on homotopy groups.
+So the number of $\FF_q$ points of $G$ is equal to the naive estimate times some correction factor involving the action of the Frobenius on homotopy groups.